-The marketing team ran a paid retargeting campaigns by creating 100 customized banner ads in 5 industry verticals.
-They had to customize creative, messaging, and calls-to-action.
+The marketing team ran a paid retargeting campaign by creating 100 customized banner ads in 5 industry verticals.
+They had to customize creative, messaging, and calls to action.

 In addition, they needed to track engagement and KPIs.
 It’s impossible to manage the whole process manually, therefore, they needed to determine a martech workflow to run the campaign.